nbstrat/dotfiles/README.md

 * [Virtual CloneDrive](https://www.elby.ch/en/products/vcd.html) for mounting iso images within a VM instance.

-### Software Installation via appget
+### Software Installation via appget is no longer an option.
+[The Day AppGet Died]https://keivan.io/the-day-appget-died/

 [AppGet](https://appget.net/) is a package manager for Windows that I have recently started using that greatly simplifies installing your must-have development software.
 Just be sure to not to forget to restart your bash shell after installing!

 Below is my current list of must-haves for getting stuff done.
 I typically run these commands with the ```interactive``` and ```verbose``` flags to see the specific errors that may occur when executing from certain locations.

-NOTE: The following commands can be executed in Powershell or in a Bash Shell.
+NOTE: The following commands can be executed in Powershell or a Bash Shell.

 #### Git
 appget install git --interactive --verbose